azyroo/azyroo/README.md

 ### About Me
 - Learning fast, building smarter, experimenting everywhere
+- Mainly developing **Discord bots** and creating complex systems
+- I use AI to **prototype faster, explore ideas, and unleash my imagination**
 - Fullstack: frontend ↔ backend ↔ AI tools
 - I don’t know everything… yet I understand systems and connections
-- AI helps me **prototype faster, explore ideas, and focus on logic** – that’s why I code with AI
 - AI is not a shortcut, it’s the future of development

 ---